 |

-Use the following procedure to update Project Quay and the Project Quay and Clair PostgreSQL databases using the OpenShift Container Platform web console.
+Use the following procedure to configure resources by using the OpenShift Container Platform web console.

 -